A toy tractor on sand, representing Code Powers and access to land

 Code Powers and planning permission

-A critical area of confusion in practice concerns the relationship between Code Powers and planning permission.
-These are separate regulatory regimes with different decision-makers and different purposes.
+Code Powers and planning permission are separate regimes, with different decision-makers and different purposes.
 An operator may have valid Code rights to install apparatus but still require planning consent.
 Conversely, planning permission does not confer Code rights: an operator that has obtained planning permission for a tower at a particular location still needs either the landowner’s agreement or a Code order to exercise Code rights over the land.

-Getting the sequencing right at the outset is critical.
-Some operators apply for planning permission first, then serve Code notices.
-Others serve Code notices first, then apply for planning permission.
-There is no universal “correct” sequence; the optimal sequence depends on the specific project.
-But an operator that neglects planning permission or that underestimates the planning risks faces project delay and cost.
+An operator may apply for planning permission before serving Code notices or after, and the sequence depends on the project.
+An operator that leaves planning to one side faces delay and the cost of rework.
 Planning authorities have rejected proposals that had underlying Code rights, forcing operators to modify their network design or abandon locations.
 The cost of rework can be substantial.

 An operator should take early planning advice on the specific location and proposed apparatus type.
 Some apparatus types (such as small cells on existing poles) may be permitted development under planning rules and require no formal consent.
 Others require full planning permission.
 Some locations have local planning constraints or conservation area designations that create risk.
 A conversation with the local planning authority at the outset, before Code notices are served, can save months of rework.